 Sticky Toffee Pudding is a rich and comforting dessert you will love!
-These soft and sweet brown sugar sponge cakes are soaked in a warm toffee sauce and served with whipped cream or ice cream.
-The perfect dessert for holidays or celebrations.
+These soft and sweet sponge cakes are soaked in a warm toffee sauce and served with whipped cream or ice cream.
+Choose from four different pan sizes: ramekins, muffin pan, square pan, or bundt pan!

 Jump to: